ceesem/cookiecutter_templates/uv-task/{{cookiecutter.directory_name}}/README.md

 Note: The `platform` flags here are useful if you are building on a Mac, but you can remove them if you are building on a Linux machine more similar to the cloud environment.

-### 3. GKE Cluster
+### 3. Deploying workers to Google Cloud

-Finally, your queue is now big enough that you want to spin up a bunch of workers on a GKE cluster to churn through tasks!
+Now you want to spin up a bunch of workers on a Google Kubernetes Engine cluster to churn through tasks.

-## Kubernetes Deployment Parameters
+This template helps you define a cluster and deploy workers to it with minimal configuration using both `config/task.env` and `config/cluster.env`.

+#### Configuring the cluster and template files

+There are two scripts that you will need to run, the first to create the cluster (the compute resources) and the second to define the tasks that will run on it.
+Once both `task.env` and `cluster.env` have been defined, you will need to apply these configuration files to the templates in the `templates` directory.
+You can do this with `poe make_scripts`, which uses the default `config/task.env` and `config/cluster.env` files, or `poe make_scripts -e my_task.env -c my_cluster.env` if you are using different environment files.
+These will create `kube-task.yaml` and `make_cluster.sh` files in the `scripts` directory.
+Next, you can run `poe make_cluster` to create the cluster and `poe apply_task` to deploy the task to the cluster.
+The make_cluster command will take several minutes to launch.

+You can sequence these commands together with `poe deploy_task`, which will run `make_scripts`, `make_cluster`, and `apply_task` in sequence.
+If you are using non-default environment files, you can run `poe deploy_task -e my_task.env -c my_cluster.env`.

+#### Selecting deployment parameters

+##### Kubernetes deployment parameters

-Certain parameters are fully defined by your project (project name, VPC subnetwork), and you have few options to chose.
+Certain configuration parameters are fully defined by your project (project name, VPC subnetwork), and you have few options to chose.
 Others are entirely your choice, like the task name or cluster name, and just affect how you see the task in the UI.
 However, a few parameters will need to be tuned to the task at hand, like choosing the type of compute node or resource allocations.

-### Compute type and resource allocation
+##### Compute type and resource allocation

 There are a number of different types of compute node, each with [different CPU and memory resources and costs](https://cloud.google.com/compute/docs/machine-types).
 For example, a `e2-standard-4` node has 4 CPU-equivalents and 16GB of RAM.